mwood23/slate-test-utils/README.md

 **Rich text editors are hard.** What makes them harder is being able to test them in a way the gives you confidence that your code works as expected.
 There's so many user input mechanisms, edge cases, selection, state, normalization, and more to keep in mind when developing.

 You could do an end to end testing framework, but even those aren't [without struggles](https://github.com/ianstormtaylor/slate/issues/3476#issuecomment-617594068), not to mention they're slow and another piece of infrastructure to worry about.
-Additionally, mocking up every what if scenario becomes difficult because generating the test states become difficult.
+Additionally, mocking up every what if scenario becomes difficult because generating the test states takes time.

-After trying, E2E tests, no tests (don't recommend 😅), and unit tests like [Slate core](https://github.com/ianstormtaylor/slate/tree/main/packages/slate/test) nothing seemed to give me enough confidence and convenience to be able to write a thorough test suite on the code.
+After trying, E2E tests, no tests (don't recommend 😅), and unit tests like [Slate core](https://github.com/ianstormtaylor/slate/tree/main/packages/slate/test) nothing seemed to give me enough confidence and convenience that my was working as intended.

 This is where the Slate Test Utils come in!
-It's an abstraction that uses hyperscript to generate editor states that be tested in a JSDOM environment with a bit of black magic.
+It's an abstraction that uses hyperscript to generate editor states that can be tested in a JSDOM environment with a bit of black magic.

+My hope is that by providing a better way to test, everyone can deliver better editor experiences.
+I also hope that this helps get Slate-React to a stable 1.0 by providing a way to test it internally.

+### Testing ContentEditable in JSDOM?

+It's well documented that [JSDOM does not support](https://github.com/jsdom/jsdom/issues/1670) `contenteditable`, the API that Slate is built on top of.
+JSDOM is a mocked DOM that you run your tests again when using Jest.
+However, since Slate has done an amazing job saving us from the darkness of working with `contenteditable` directly there's an opportunity to test a large part of the internal Slate-React API and in turn, our code.

+That opportunity is what this library takes advantage of.
+There's some **big limitations** with this testing approach, but I would estimate that it has covered over 90% of my testing needs and has completely changed how I write Slate code.

 ## Installation

-The installation to make this work in your environment is going to be a bear, I apologize in advance.
+The installation to make this work in your environment is going to be a 🐻 bear, I apologize in advance.
 Test environments are always difficult to setup.

 ### Prerequisites